thiras/clobster/docs/src/strategies/risk-management.md

 # Risk Management

-Clobster includes a comprehensive risk management system to protect your capital.
+CLOBster includes a comprehensive risk management system to protect your capital.

 ## Risk Guard